 Information for Parents

-All currently enrolled, full-time students at the University of West Georgia are eligible for free counseling services in the Counseling & Career Development Center.
+All currently enrolled, full-time students at the University of West Georgia are eligible for free counseling services in the Counseling Center.
 Our counselors work with students on managing personal, career and educational concerns that may interfere with their academic progress.
 Our staff is full-time doctoral level counselors, full-time and part-time specialist and masters level counselors, counseling interns, as well as support personnel (Meet Our Staff).
-All of the Counseling & Career Development staff are committed to providing effective services and promoting the personal growth of students.
+All of the Counseling Center staff are committed to providing effective services and promoting the personal growth of students.

 We are able to consider the needs of the student, and offer a variety of services to encourage growth.
 These include: